IBE160/SG-Lotte/docs/sprint-artifacts/1-2-core-frontend-setup.md

 ### 3.2.
 Developer Notes

 #### Project Structure Notes
 *   The Next.js project should be initialized in a new `frontend` directory at the root of the repository, as per the `unified-project-structure.md` guidelines.
+[Source: docs/unified-project-structure.md]

 #### General Notes
 *   Initialize the Next.js project using the command specified in the architecture document: `npx create-next-app@latest frontend --typescript --tailwind --eslint --app --use-npm`.
 This is also captured in Task 1.2.1.
 [Source: docs/architecture-2025-11-30.md#project-initialization]
-*   Ensure that the Vercel project is configured with the correct environment variables for the backend API URL.
+*   Ensure that the Vercel project is configured with the correct environment variables for the backend API URL, specifically referencing connection details for Supabase Auth and the FastAPI backend.
+[Source: docs/sprint-artifacts/tech-spec-epic-1.md#dependencies-and-integrations]
 *   The test API call should be simple and only verify the connection between the frontend and backend.

 ---